-"[T] he dignity of the U.S. Government will not permit the conviction of any person on tainted testimony; this conviction is tainted; and justice requires that petitioners be accorded a new trial.
-Mazzei, by his testimony, has poisoned the water in this reservoir, and the reservoir cannot be cleansed without first draining it of all impurity.
-This is a federal criminal case, and this Court has supervisory jurisdiction over the proceedings of the federal courts.
+"[T]he dignity of the U.S. Government will not permit the conviction of any person on tainted testimony; this conviction is tainted; and justice requires that petitioners be accorded a new trial.
+Mazzei, by his testimony, has poisoned the water in this reservoir, and the reservoir cannot be cleansed without first This is a federal draining it of all impurity. this Court criminal case, and has supervisory jurisdiction over the proceedings of the federal courts.
 If it has any duty to perform in this regard, it is to see that the waters of justice are not polluted.
-Pollution having taken place here, condition should be remedied at the earliest opportunity.
+Pollution having taken place here, the remedied condition should be at the earliest opportunity.
 'The untainted administration of justice is certainly one of the most cherished aspects of our institutions.
-Its observance is one of our proudest Court is charged with boasts.
-This supervisory functions in relation to proceedings in the federal courts.
+Its observance is one of our proudest charged with supervisory boasts.
+This Court is functions in relation to proceedings in the federal courts.
 See McNabb v.
 U.S., 318 U.S. 332.
 Therefore, fastidious regard for the honor of the administration of justice requires the Court to make certain that the doing of justice be made so manifest that only irrational or perverse claims of its disregard can be asserted.'
 Communist Party v.
 Subversive Activities Control Board, 351 U.S. 115, 124.